Frequently Asked Questions

 Miscellaneous

 Can we use sprints?
-You can, but Golazo does not require timeboxed iterations; continuous flow and periodic planning typically yields smoother delivery.
+Yes, but Golazo does not depend on timeboxed delivery.
+Continuous flow with periodic planning is usually the simpler default.

 Still Have Questions?